aldettinger/camel-quarkus-workshop/README.md

 Hello Camel Quarkus from the 3h workshop room !
 ```

-Reaching this point, we have scratched the surface of the JVM and native mode and should retain few lessons.
+Reaching this point, we have scratched the surface of the JVM and native mode?
+Let's retain few lessons.
 The application behaves the same in JVM and native mode but the performance profile is not the same.
-The native mode and JVM mode are both great but in distinct scenarios.
+The native mode and JVM mode are both great but adapted to distinct scenarios.

 There are still a lot of things to know about the native mode.
 When you have time, we encourage you to have a look at the RSS memory used on startup.
-Unix users could find the command `ps -e -o rss,comm,args | grep "quarkus-run.jar$"` useful.
+Unix users could find the command `ps -e -o rss,comm,args | grep "part-3-native-mode.*runner$"` useful.

 A big congrats for having learn the native mode !
-It was a tricky part and maybe some were not able to build the native executable.
+It was a tricky part and maybe some of us were not able to build the native executable.
-From now on, we'll only use the DEV mode as it will be sufficient to show the Camel concepts.
+That's no big deal for the rest of the workshop as we'll prefer to use the DEV and JVM mode for the rest of the workshop.

 ## Camel Quarkus Routes (@TODO minutes)